gnolang/gno/docs/validator/faq.md

 1. **Tendermint ( Tendermint2 ) Key :** A unique key used for voting in consensus during creation of blocks.
 A Tendermint Key is also often called a Validator Key.
 It is automatically created when running the `gnoland secrets init` command.
 A validator may check their Tendermint Key by running the `gnoland secrets get ValidatorPrivateKey` command.

-2. **Application Key :** A key that is generated when a new account is created using the `gnokey` command.
+2. **User-owned keys :** A key that is generated when a new account is created using the `gnokey` command.
 It is used to sign transactions.

 ### What stage is the Gno.land project in?